The Anatomy of a Lens

 If you are looking for more details, kindly visit our website.

-If a piece of glass or other transparent material takes on the appropriate shape, it is possible that parallel incident rays would either converge to a point or appear to be diverging from a point.
-A piece of glass that has such a shape is referred to as a lens.
+If a piece of glass or another transparent material is shaped correctly, it can cause parallel incoming rays to either converge at a point or appear to diverge from a point.
+A piece of glass with this shape is known as a lens.

-A lens is merely a carefully ground or molded piece of transparent material that refracts light rays in such as way as to form an image.
-Lenses can be thought of as a series of tiny refracting prisms, each of which refracts light to produce their own image.
-When these prisms act together, they produce a bright image focused at a point.
+A lens is a carefully shaped or molded piece of transparent material that refracts light rays to form an image.
+Lenses can be considered as a collection of tiny refracting prisms, each refracting light to create its own image.
+When these prisms work together, they produce a bright image focused at a single point.

 Types of Lenses

-A double convex lens is symmetrical across both its horizontal and vertical axis.
-Each of the lens' two faces can be thought of as originally being part of a sphere.
-The fact that a double convex lens is thicker across its middle is an indicator that it will converge rays of light that travel parallel to its principal axis.
-A double convex lens is a converging lens.
-A double concave lens is also symmetrical across both its horizontal and vertical axis.
-The two faces of a double concave lens can be thought of as originally being part of a sphere.
-The fact that a double concave lens is thinner across its middle is an indicator that it will diverge rays of light that travel parallel to its principal axis.
-A double concave lens is a diverging lens.
-These two types of lenses - a double convex and a double concave lens will be the only types of lenses that will be discussed in this unit of The Physics Classroom Tutorial.
+A double convex lens is symmetrical across both its horizontal and vertical axes.
+Each face can be conceptualized as part of a sphere, and its thickness in the center indicates that it converges light rays parallel to its principal axis.
+A double convex lens is thus a converging lens.
+In contrast, a double concave lens is also symmetrical across both axes.
+Its thinner center suggests that it diverges rays of light traveling parallel to its principal axis.
+A double concave lens serves as a diverging lens.
+These two lens types will be the focus of this unit in The Physics Classroom Tutorial.

 The Language of Lenses